awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep2.md

 1. On the **Completing the New Trust Wizard** page, choose **Finish**\.

-**To create the trust from your Microsoft AD in AWS to your EC2 domain**
+**To create the trust from your AWS Managed Microsoft AD in AWS to your EC2 domain**

 1. Open the AWS Directory Service console\.